fintrack-project/.github/README.md

 ### Debugging

-- Check the Actions tab in your GitHub repository for detailed logs
+- Check the Actions tab in each GitHub repository for detailed logs
 - Use `workflow_dispatch` trigger for manual testing
 - Review the "Run Tests" step logs for specific error messages

+## Migration Notes

+- ✅ Workflows moved from centralized `.github` repository to individual repositories
+- ✅ Each repository now has its own CI/CD pipeline
+- ✅ Workflows will trigger when code is pushed to their respective repositories
+- ✅ Deployment workflow is in the infrastructure repository for centralized deployment management